shamanland/floating-action-button/readme.md

 This widget supports two sizes according to [Promoted Actions][2] pattern: **normal** and **mini**.

 Like an `ImageView` this widget require `android:src` attribute.
 According to official documentation this drawable should be not more than `24dp`.

+JavaDoc is [here][1].

 ## Gradle dependency